alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 **Match Rule 1 Example match notes:**

 1. There is an REPD tagged "way" that has a 2nd associated "way" without the REPD id.
 Both of these have many associated "node"s, which are already filtered out from the data loaded from Dan Stowell's processed csv (present in xml).
-However, looking at OSM (solar data instance) this particular "node"  appears to be located separately from the "way"s, but within Walton WTW, so it probably does make sense to also tag this "node" with the REPD id as metadata
+However, looking at OSM (solar data instance) this particular "node"  appears to be located separately from the "way"s, but within Walton WTW.
+They have the same capacity, but different timestamp (7 year diff), which suggests some de-duplication of the OSM data may be required.